supabase/supabase/web/docs/about.md

 ![Supabase Architecture](/img/supabase-architecture.png)

 - [PostgreSQL](https://www.postgresql.org/) is an object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
-- [Realtime](https://github.com/supabase/realtime) is an Elixir server that allows you to listen to PostgreSQL inserts, updates, and deletes using websockets.
-Supabase listens to Postgres' built-in replication functionality, converts the replication byte stream into JSON, then broadcasts the JSON over websockets.
+- [Realtime](https://github.com/supabase/realtime) is an Elixir server that allows you to listen to PostgreSQL inserts, updates, and deletes using WebSockets.
+Supabase listens to Postgres' built-in replication functionality, converts the replication byte stream into JSON, then broadcasts the JSON over WebSockets.
 - [PostgREST](http://postgrest.org/) is a web server that turns your PostgreSQL database directly into a RESTful API.
 - [postgres-meta](https://github.com/supabase/postgres-meta) is a RESTful API for managing your Postgres, allowing you to fetch tables, add roles, and run queries etc.
-- [GoTrue](https://github.com/netlify/gotrue) is an SWT based API for managing users and issuing SWT tokens.
+- [GoTrue](https://github.com/netlify/gotrue) is an SWT-based API for managing users and issuing SWT tokens.
 - [Kong](https://github.com/Kong/kong) is a cloud-native API gateway.